 Challenging an offer using the complaints process

 You don't need to do anything if you receive a multiple offer that you're not interested in.
 Multiple offers are made to several different applicants at once.
-They won't count as one of your 3 reasonable offers unless
+They won't count as one of your two reasonable offers unless:

 - you want the property and